mevdschee/php-crud-api/README.md

     }
 ```

+The element "results" holds to total number of records in the table, which would be returned if no pagination would be used.

 NB: Since pages that are not ordered cannot be paginated, pages will be ordered by primary key.

 ### Joins